jesusfsanchez/jesusfsanchez.github.io/academics.md

 # University of Southern California (USC)

 I recently began my Master of Science in Astronautical Engineering at the University of Southern California, with a concentration in Spacecraft Propulsion.
-My coursework will include compressible flow, physical gas dynamics, combustion, liquid rocket propulsion, advanced spacecraft propulsion, space launch vehicle design, and orbital mechanics.
+My coursework will include compressible flow, physical gas dynamics, combustion, liquid rocket propulsion, advanced spacecraft propulsion, space launch vehicle design, orbital mechanics, and more.

 ---